Alexander

 The Jennings

-This recently completed 54,000-square-foot development in the Crotona Park East neighborhood of the Bronx provides secure housing for victims of domestic violence and their children.
-The 42 generously proportioned apartments range in size from 600-square-foot one-bedroom units, 800-square-foot two-bedroom units, and 1,100-square-foot three-bedroom units.
+This recently completed 54,000-square-foot development in the Crotona Park East neighborhood of the Bronx provides secure housing for women who are survivors of domestic violence and their children.
+The 42 apartments range in size from 600-square-foot one-bedroom units, 800-square-foot two-bedroom units, and 1,100-square-foot three-bedroom units.

 The design complies with Enterprise Green Community standards by incorporating a green roof, sustainable materials, Energy Star appliances, and high-efficiency heating and cooling systems.
 Tenant safety is also a primary concern.
 Security features include electronic access entry, CCTV, video intercom, and a constantly staffed security desk.
 Additional tenant amenities include stroller storage, a laundry, computer room, and a library as well as a second garden and play yard at the rear of the building.